w3c/wai-about-wai/_about/projects/wai-tools/third-open-meeting.md

 ## Contacts
 {:#contacts}

-This meeting is organized through the [WAI-Tools Project](/about/projects/wai-tools/).
+This meeting was organized through the [WAI-Tools Project](/about/projects/wai-tools/).
 If you have questions, contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator).